 Southeastern Technical College participates in statewide articulation agreements to ensure that students receive course credit when established competencies have been achieved.
 The College will bank credit after a secondary student successfully passes the exemption exam required to articulate subject credit.
 The student must score 80 or above to receive credit.
 (No fee is charged to take the exemption exam to validate credit from a secondary school.)
 This credit will be applied to the student's record once he/she matriculates to the College.
 The secondary student must matriculate within two years after high school graduation, unless dictated by program standards.
-Please click on the following link for a list of approved courses that can be taken in high school that may be available for exemption at Southeastern Tech under the Articulated credit program.
+TCSG has a list of approved courses that can be taken in high school that may be available for exemption at Southeastern Tech under the Articulated credit program.